Fabric

 Some high-quality cotton grown worldwide:

-4. Zimbabwean Cotton: It is claimed as a high-quality cotton, characterized mainly by medium to long staple fibers.
+Zimbabwean Cotton: It is claimed as a high-quality cotton, characterised mainly by medium to long staple fibres.
 Because of a lack of modern technology, it is said that they use more eco-friendly cultivation methods.
 Widely used on Momotaro Jeans.

 Samurai Cotton farm and Tee